 Q&A with John the Baptist

-- 11:1 After Jesus finished telling his 12 disciples how to approach their mission work, he headed out on a road trip himself, throughout the region.1 He taught people and he preached about the message he had come to deliver.
+- 11:1 After Jesus finished telling his 12 disciples how to approach their mission work, he headed out on a road trip himself, teaching and preaching throughout the region.1

 - 11:2 John the Baptist was in prison at the time.
 But someone told him about the Messiah, and about his miracles and teachings.
 So John had his own disciples deliver a message to Jesus.